redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

   - Projects to initially clone

-odo takes this devfile and transforms it into a workspace of multiple containers running on OpenShift, Kubernetes or Docker.
+odo takes this devfile and transforms it into a workspace of multiple containers running on Kubernetes or OpenShift.

 Devfiles are YAML files with a defined [schema](https://devfile.github.io/devfile/_attachments/api-reference.html).